What is Basel I?

 - It does not differentiate between the debtors of different credit ratings and quality while assessing credit risk.

-This has been a guide to Basel I and its definition.
-Here we discuss the example, requirements, and implementation of Basel I, along with benefits and limitations.
+This has been a guide to what is Basel I. We explain vs Basel II and capital requirements per the accord along with advantages, disadvantages, and examples.
 You may learn more about financing from the following articles –